Woodlouse Spider

 Unlike most spiders, the female woodlouse spider is believed to take care of her offspring.
 Newly hatched spiderlings initially stay with the mother, living in her retreat for a period of time before moving out on their own.
 Spiders reach maturity at around 18 months of age and may live up to three years.

 In August of 2018, a Facebook post with a photo of the woodlouse spider went viral regarding the lethal bite of a new spider in the U.S., however, these claims are false.
 The truth is that if handled, the woodlouse spider may be capable of inflicting a bite, but they do not possess venom that poses any danger to humans.
-Getting rid of the woodlouse spider in your home may require professional assistance, Anderson Pest Solutions can help!
+Getting rid of the woodlouse spider in your home may require professional assistance, Terminix Anderson can help!